 What to Do If You Are Charged with a DUI in Edwardsville, IL

-Your actions right after a DUI arrest in Edwardsville, IL are critical and can directly affect your case and your chances of saving your license.
+The steps you take immediately after your DUI arrest in Edwardsville, IL can significantly affect your case and your ability to keep your driver’s license.

 Do Not Plead Guilty Right Away

-It’s common for people to think they must plead guilty after getting arrested for DUI, but this is not true.
+Many people assume they have no choice but to plead guilty after a DUI arrest.
+This is a mistake.
 Like every criminal case, the state has to prove guilt beyond a reasonable doubt.
-Always speak to a DUI defense attorney before making any decisions.
+It’s essential to talk to a DUI attorney before making any decisions about your case.

 Do Not Consent to Chemical Tests Until Police Get a Warrant